SUZUKI GSX1300 B-KING (2007 - 2012) Review

 Value vs rivalsNext up: Equipment

-For £9000 you get a hell of a lot of a Suzuki B-King for your money.
+For £9000 (new) you got a hell of a lot of a Suzuki B-King for your money.
 It’s quick – make no mistake about that, and there’s enough torque to pull up trees.
-The B-King should also hold its value reasonably well as demand should stay high.
-However, running costs of the B-King will be high so don’t expect tyres to last too long, anything over 3500 is going to be a real bonus.
-Find a Suzuki B-King for sale.

 |Engine type||16v in line four, 6 gears|